 - 1. All cars must be registered and have a permit sticker on the bottom left hand corner of the windshield. - 2.
 Registration fee is \$10.00.
 Parking permits can be purchased in the student's SLC office.
-In addition to the fee for the permit, students must have book rental and fees paid. - 3.
+In order to purchase a permit, students must have book rental and fees paid. - 3.
 Students may only park in designated student parking lots, located on the south side of the building.
 Students are not permitted to park in the staff or visitor lots in the front of the building.
 Violations may result in the vehicle being towed. - 4.
-Violation of handicapped parking: citation issued by MSD Decatur Township school police. - 5.
-Consequences for infractions may include such actions as cars being ticketed, and/or assigning of detentions, towing cars, and suspending or revoking driving privileges. - 6.
+Violation of handicapped parking: citation issued by MSD of Decatur Township School Police. - 5.
+Consequences for parking infractions may include such actions as cars being ticketed, and/or assigning of detentions, towing cars, and suspending or revoking driving privileges. - 6.
 Unsafe or reckless operation of a vehicle will automatically result in loss of permit and driving privileges. - 7.
-Driving a vehicle on school premises while driving privileges are suspended may result in vehicle being towed. - 8.
+Driving a vehicle on school premises while driving privileges are suspended may result in the vehicle being towed. - 8.
 The following conditions may result in revocation of driving privileges for the remainder of the progress reporting period or semester: poor attendance; leaving school building or school grounds without permission; excessive tardiness; excessive discipline referrals; and poor academic performance.